 But none of these extraordinary people have had a more direct impact on the conception, birth, and early growth of OD than the next four.
 Frederick Taylor, the first in chronological order, set the stage; the second and third (Kurt Lewin and Wilfred Bion) developed and applied the principles; and the last (Douglas McGregor), made them available to managers of organizations and the general public.
 They are also the first names on Billie Alban’s very useful Origins of OD Time-Line.
 Tune in next time for that timeline—and some fascinating facts about Frederick Taylor, ‘The Father of Scientific Management’.

 ?
 What’s your reaction to this history of OD?

 For More Resources About Organization Development, see These Free Management Library Topics:

 - History of OD: Part 1 of 6 – Prehistoric OD

 - Organizational Change

 - Organization Development

-John Scherer is Co-Director of Scherer Leadership International, and Billie Alban is President of Alban & Williams, Ltd. This blog is an adaptation of their chapter in the ‘bible’ of the field of OD, Practicing Organization Development (3rd Edition, 2009, Rothwell, W.J., Stavros, J.M., Sullivan.
+John Scherer is the Co-Director of Scherer Leadership International, and Billie Alban is the President of Alban & Williams, Ltd. This blog is an adaptation of their chapter in the ‘bible’ of the field of OD, Practicing Organization Development (3rd Edition, 2009, Rothwell, W.J., Stavros, J.M., Sullivan.
 R.L. and Sullivan, A. Editors).
-Many colleagues contributed, among them Warner Burke, John Adams, Saul Eisen, Edie Seashore, Denny Gallagher, Marvin Weisbord Juanita Brown and others.
+Many colleagues contributed, among them Warner Burke, John Adams, Saul Eisen, Edie Seashore, Denny Gallagher, Marvin Weisbord Juanita Brown, and others.
 They have drawn heavily from Weisbord’s wonderfully rich, easy-to-read, and well-documented description of the origins of the field in Productive Workplaces (1987 and revised in 2012).